 Projects in Progress

-An overview of all the projects in the Waikato Peat Lakes catchment
+A round-up of all the mahi from the Waikato Peat Lakes catchment as at July 2022

 Download our catchment map in high or low resolution

 Investigating what contaminants are entering Lake Ruatuna, when they enter the lake and where they are coming from?